-How Does the Determination of Fault Occur Following a Car Accident?
+How Does the Insurance Company Determine Fault Following a Car Accident?

 Determining fault is part of the insurance claims process.
 During an insurance claim, an insurer will investigate the crash and consider the evidence available to them, such as police reports, the testimony of witnesses and involved parties, photographs, etc.

 Insurance fault determinations can find that one or multiple parties played a part in the events and negligence leading to a car accident.
 As part of the fault determination, an insurer can indicate who they believe is primarily responsible and liable for the damages.